michaeltramos/ros-dev-docker/README.md

 # ros2-dev-docker
-ROS2 development environment in a docker container.
+ROS2 development environment in a Docker container.